BlairBowen/Knowball/project-description.md

 ## Topic

 Knowball is a simple game inspired by a simple truth: it’s fun to name increasingly obscure athletes, especially with friends.
 So, why not keep score?
-Our game uses sentiment analysis to score the obscurity of every athlete you can name in 60 seconds, given a category.
-Play to find out who knows ball.
+Our obscurity engine considers everything about an athlete’s public record, from their statistics on the field to their following off it.
+Knowball will show you a prompt, pass your guesses through the engine, and return a score.
+Play to find out if you know ball.